M.S. in Nursing Application Process

 Program-Specific Application Requirements

-The following are additional requirements for the master's nursing program application:
+Requirements for the master's nursing program application include:

 - Baccalaureate degree in nursing from an accredited college or university.